 Knight's Move was the German operation to sortie the battleship Tirpitz to attack convoy PQ-17.
-See Module 14.0 for when this ARCTIC DISASTER Rules of Play 5 Event Activation Marker is placed in the Activation Pool.
-When this

-Event Activation Marker is drawn, its effects take place immediately.
+See Module 14.0 for when this Event Activation Marker is placed in the Activation Pool.
+When this Event Activation Marker is drawn, its effects take place immediately.
 The Knight's Move operation can only be activated once per game.